ksks2211/python-algo/README.md

-# algorithm
+# python-algo

-`algorithm` is a Python library designed for personal use to facilitate learning, testing, and experimenting with algorithm and data structure.
+`python-algo` is a Python library designed for personal use to facilitate learning, testing, and experimenting with algorithm and data structure.